fenderdigital/flask-philo/documentation/source/introduction.rst

 we have several HTTP REST-based microservices and whenever we want to create a new microservice we need to bootstrap very similar common code.

-This library wants to concentrate all logic related with HTTP, REST, databases in one common place.
+This library concentrates all logic related with HTTP, REST and databases in one common place.
 Feel free to use it and extend it.
 We are willing to hear about your suggestions and improvements.